National Nursing Organizations File Nurse-Forward Lawsuit Against the Department of Education Over Professional Degree Designation

-WASHINGTON, D.C., May 29, 2026 (GLOBE NEWSWIRE) -- The American Nurses Association (ANA), the American Association of Nurse Anesthesiology (AANA), the Association of Women's Health, Obstetric and Neonatal Nurses (AWHONN), the American College of Nurse Midwives (ACNM), the American Holistic Nurses Association (AHNA), the Association of Pediatric Hematology/Oncology Nurses (APHON), Chi Eta Phi Sorority, Incorporated, the Health Ministries Association (HMA), the National Association of Clinical Nurse Specialists (NACNS), the National Association of Nurse Practitioners in Women's Health (NPWH), and The American Association of Nurse Attorneys (TAANA) have jointly filed a lawsuit challenging the Department of Education’s exclusion of advanced nursing degrees from the definition of “professional degree” programs in the final rule implementing federal student loan borrowing limits.
+WASHINGTON, D.C., May 30, 2026 (GLOBE NEWSWIRE) -- The American Nurses Association (ANA), the American Association of Nurse Anesthesiology (AANA), the Association of Women's Health, Obstetric and Neonatal Nurses (AWHONN), the American College of Nurse Midwives (ACNM), the American Holistic Nurses Association (AHNA), the Association of Pediatric Hematology/Oncology Nurses (APHON), Chi Eta Phi Sorority, Incorporated, the Health Ministries Association (HMA), the National Association of Clinical Nurse Specialists (NACNS), and the National Association of Nurse Practitioners in Women's Health (NPWH) have jointly filed a lawsuit challenging the Department of Education’s exclusion of advanced nursing degrees from the definition of “professional degree” programs in the final rule implementing federal student loan borrowing limits.

 The nursing organizations maintain that the Department of Education’s rule unfairly excludes post-baccalaureate nursing degree programs despite meeting the requirements of the law.
 The Department of Education ignored the essential role advanced practice and graduate-prepared nurses play across the U.S. healthcare system.
 The organizations contend the policy creates unnecessary financial barriers for current and future nurses at a time when communities nationwide continue to face healthcare workforce shortages and a growing demand for care.